babab/Oplayground/README.md

  release      - show manual release steps

-BUILD AND TEST TARGETS (using venv at .virtualenv) test         - build and install; check style and run unit tests develop      - install into venv with 'pip install --editable .' exe          - build a single executable file with pyinstaller
+BUILD AND TEST TARGETS (using venv at .virtualenv) test         - make develop and run tests through Coverage.py develop      - install into venv with 'pip install --editable .' exe          - build a single executable file with pyinstaller test-pkg     - install pkg and run checks/tests without coverage

 PIPX TARGETS (using ~/.local/pipx/venvs/cipg) pipx-install - flit build and install with pipx install pipx-devel   - install with 'pipx install --editable .' pipx-remove  - same as pipx uninstall cipg

-MISC TARGETS that are primarily precursors to the targets above build | dist - flit build clean        - remove venv, build and dist directories get-pipx     - install pipx into user site-packages if not in PATH
+MISC TARGETS that are used as precursors in the targets above build | dist - flit build clean        - remove venv, build and dist directories get-pipx     - install pipx into user site-packages if not in PATH